owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 folder structures.

 You should regularly backup all encryption keys to prevent permanent data loss.
-The encryption keys are stored in following folders:
+The encryption keys are stored in the following folders:

 ``data/owncloud_private_key``
   Recovery key, if enabled, and public share key